mmistakes/made-mistakes-jekyll/_drafts/paper-53-basics.md

 ---
 layout: post
 title: "Mastering Paper by 53: Back to Basics"
-description: "Basic drawing, painting, color theory and more using the iPad app Paper by 53."
+description: "A refresher on drawing, painting, and color theory basics using the iPad app Paper by 53."
 image:
   feature:
   thumb: